U3A Benalla and District Inc.

 <<Previous

 If you would like to know more about birds in the Benalla district and would appreciate help in identifying birds, this group could be for you.
 The program involves mainly morning walks in local habitats rich in a range of bird life such as Reef Hills, Winton Wetland and Benalla Lake.
-There will also be one or two all day outings to more distant areas such as the Warby Ranges.
+There may also be an all day outing to a more distant location.
 Bring along a pair of binoculars to gain more value and enjoyment from this activity.

 Convenor and contact details